sammenary1/Bank-Default-Prediction-and-Equity-Return-Clustering-Machine-Learning/README.md

 The second section explores using unsupervised clustering algorithms (K-Means Clustering and Hierarchical Clustering) to explore if certain industries of equity returns tend to cluster together, particulary when comparing bull and bear market years.

-Graded 87% for Machine Learning with Applications in Finance module.
+Accompanying report graded 87% for Machine Learning with Applications in Finance module.